 FinnMin (Finnish Mining Association)

 FinnMin (Finnish Mining Association) is a lobby organisation for companies operating in the mining industry in Finland.
-The association has just under 50 members.
+The association has approximately 58 members.
 These include mining operators, contractors, suppliers of machinery and equipment, service providers and exploration companies.
 The association’s operations are fully financed by its membership fees.
 The association was founded in 1999 and was originally called the Finnish Extractive Industries Association.
 FinnMin has a partnership agreement with the Technology Industries of Finland.
 The association’s office is located at Eteläranta 10 in Helsinki.

 FinnMin's mission is to: